How many visits is a prisoner allowed?

 Visit entitlement can vary from prison to prison and also depends on whether a prisoner is being held on remand or has been convicted.
 Convicted prisoners are generally allowed 3-4 visits a month but this can increase as the prisoner progresses through the system.
 Remanded prisoners are allowed a minimum of 90 minutes visiting per week up to a maximum of seven visits per week.

-It is always best to check with the prison on the amount of visits a prisoner is allowed, this can be done by phoning the prison directly or you can find prison visiting information on the Justice website.
+It is always best to check with the prison on the amount of visits a prisoner is allowed, this can be done by phoning the prison directly or you can find prison visiting information on the Justice website or on the Scottish Prison Service website for prisons in Scotland.

 What is a visiting order (VO) and do I need one?

-A visiting order or ‘VO’ is a form completed by the prisoner and sent to the person/s he or she wishess to visit them in prison.
+In England and Wales a visiting order or ‘VO’ is a form completed by the prisoner and sent to the person/s he or she wishes to visit them in prison.
 A visiting order will have on it the name and address of the person/s visiting, as completed by the prisoner, and a unique reference number which should be used when booking the visit.
 A visitor should not attempt to add, change or remove any of the information on the visiting order.

 Visits to a prisoner on remand do not require that the visitor is in possession of a visiting order but visits to a convicted prisoner do.
 However, a convicted prisoner is allowed one ‘reception visit’ within the first few days of arriving at prison and this visit does not require a visiting order.
 Visitors should state they require a reception visit when they phone to book.
 All visits, whether to a remanded or convicted prisoner, need to be booked.